Additional Views Patient Procedure Description

-Digital images of both breasts will be taken from the top and from the side.
-The images will be evaluated by the radiologist (a physician who specializes in reading digital images), a report will be sent to your personal physician and you will receive a letter in the mail.
+Both breasts will be x-rayed from the top and from the side.
+The images will be evaluated by the radiologist (a physician who specializes in reading x-rays), a report will be sent to your personal physician and you will receive a letter in the mail.

 How long will this test take?